Etiquette is one of the life skills for teens that I’m always looking for unique ways to teach.

 Now that you know what specific points you want to cover, what should you include in each lesson?

 A go-to resource of mine is the Etiquette Factory.
 Etiquette Intermediate is the second book in their 3 Phase Learning Program and it’s perfect for middle school students.
 Lately, we’ve been adding in some lessons from their third book, Etiquette Masters as we work on more complex skills.

-Remember when I said that I teach a group of kids etiquette?
 Usually, I will choose a topic from one of these books and then add some hands-on activities if they’re not already included.